 - Technology: Reusable bulk server packaging; e-waste recycling or re-purposing by ISO 14001-Certified Vendors; deploying remote access soft-tokens

 - Food: Sustainable purchasing and operations; recycling; composting

 - Paper and Print: Sustainable purchasing, recycling, print reduction (includes default duplex and secure printing, printer consolidation and transitioning to electronic statements)

 - Travel: Use of eco-friendly cars and ferries; enhanced access to video conferencing in lieu of travel

 - Events: Use of water systems to reduce single water bottle usage, promoting use of electronic collateral materials, name tag recycling

 - We changed to one vendor to manage all of our waste removal for New York and New Jersey (wet trash, recycling, composting, etc.); the vendor diverts 100 percent of our waste collected from landfill.
-We currently recycle 45 percent of our waste, compost 7 percent and convert the balance to energy.

 Europe, Middle East and Africa (EMEA)

 - All businesses in London (with the exception of two trading floors) and our Paris office had all desk bins removed and transitioned to centralized recycling, which typically doubles our recycling volumes and cuts disposal costs in half.
 Non-recycled waste, where possible, is sent to waste-to-energy facilities.

 - When moving our Paris and London offices we gifted nearly 190 metric tonnes of furniture, appliances and kitchen goods to various local charities.